Fiction From the September 2011 issue: Homage

 Translated from CroatianCroatian by John K. CoxJohn K. Cox

-John K. Cox is professor of history and department head at North Dakota State University.
-His translations include the novel Mansarda by Danilo Kiš and short fiction by Kiš, Ismail Kadare, Ivan Ivanji, Ivo Andrić, and Meša Selimović.
-His writings include The History of Serbia and Slovenia: Evolving Loyalties, as well as the forthcoming Understanding Ismail Kadare.
-His teaching and research interests center on twentieth-century intellectual history of the Balkans and Central Europe, the Holocaust, and World War I. He and his family live with their bikes, cats, and a lot of books on the edge of the prairie.
+John K. Cox is professor of history and department head at North Dakota State University in Fargo.
+His published translations include five volumes of works by Danilo Kiš; novels by Ajla Terzić and Muharem Bazdulj; short fiction by Ismail Kadare, Ivan Ivanji, Ivo Andrić, and Meša Selimović; and nonfiction by Joseph Roth, Stefan Heym, and Erwin Koch.
+His historical works include the books The History of Serbia and Slovenia: Evolving Loyalties, as well as articles on nationalism in various parts of Southeastern Europe.
+Currently he is translating Miklós Radnóti's short stories and researching the works of Erzsébet Galgóczi.
+Cox and his family live with their bikes, some cats, a lot of books, and a few chickens on the edge of the prairie, and he still thinks Graham G. should have won a Nobel Prize.

 This copy is for your personal, noncommercial use only.
 You can order presentation-ready copies for distribution by contacting us at email@example.com.